Post #2048: My Vienna pool/gym proposal FAQ

 In other words, as far as the presented materials go (Town of Vienna, “Annex Reimagined” web page), the current discussion started with “what to do with this Annex property”.
 The 2014 Vienna pool effort does not appear to be mentioned.

 Answer: Nothing about the fundamental objections raised in 2014 changed.
-However:
+The REC Centers are still operating, along with all the other pool/gym options in this area.

 But now, the Town finds itself the owner of a three acre property it bought and used as a temporary police station, during construction of the new police station.
 And, apparently, the Town may have an increased willingness to take on more debt and higher meals taxes than it did ten years ago.